App Icon

 SLAM stands for Shock Level And Maintain.
 Instead of just dumping a bag of shock into the pool once and hoping for the best, SLAMing requires raising your Free Chlorine to a specific, high target, and maintaining that exact level by testing and adding chlorine 2-3 times a day until the water is completely clear.

 It is highly recommended to use Liquid Chlorine (Sodium Hypochlorite).
 Powdered shocks contain either Calcium (Cal-Hypo) or Cyanuric Acid (Dichlor/Trichlor).
-Adding massive amounts of powder during a multi-day SLAM will dangerously spike your Calcium or CYA levels, leading to severe scaling or permanent cloudy water.
+Adding massive amounts of powder during a multi-day SLAM will dangerously spike your Calcium or CYA levels.

 No. You should not swim while SLAMing a pool.
 The chlorine levels are elevated to aggressive sanitizing targets that can bleach swimwear and severely irritate skin and eyes.
-Wait until the algae is dead, the water is clear, and the chlorine has dropped back down to its normal range (usually under 5-8 ppm) before swimming.
+Wait until the chlorine has dropped back down to its normal range (usually under 5-8 ppm) before swimming.

 Shocking the pool sometimes fails due to high CYA (Chlorine Lock).
 Keep your pool clear by rechecking chemistry often.